 Important dates affecting voting by absentee ballot:

-Aug 2, 2014 – Vote by Mail ballot application deadline
+November 1, 2014 – Vote by Mail ballot application deadline – must be received by boards of election by noon.

 Include proper postage on your ballot return envelope.
 Ballot envelopes are not postage-paid.